 Jimmy Barnes album Freight Train Heart features the opening track Driving Wheels, rhythm guitars Neal Schon and Rick Brewster.
 Seven Days, bass Chris Bailey and rhythm slide guitars Rick Brewster.
 Last Frontier, rhythm guitars are Neal Schon and Rick Brewster.
 I Wanna Get Started With You, rhythm guitars Neal Schon, Johnny Diesel and Rick Brewster.
 I’m Still Your Side, by backing vocals and bass Jim Hilbun.
 Lessons In Love, backing vocals has Jim Hilbun, rhythm guitars Neal Schon and Rick Brewster.

-Live doubt album, Live Line was released on 30 December 1987 with Mushroom, peak at #2 on national album charts.
+Live doubt album, Liveline, on 30 December 1987 with Mushroom, peak at #2 on national album charts.
 The live album spanning ten years of their material and remains to this day as the best seller of all time by The Angels.
-Unforgettable moment was at The Palais when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist, he was taken to hospital and in his replacement was Jimmy Hocking.
+An unforgettable moment was at The Palais when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist and, was taken to hospital and in his replacement was Jimmy Hocking.

 The tracks were recorded at The Sylvania Hotel, The Astra Hotel, The Manly Vale Hotel and The Comb & Cutter Hotel in August 1981 Bombay Rock, Melbourne and Narara in January 1983.
 Watch The Red Tour at The Hordern Pavilion in July 1983.
 The Howling Tour at Bankstown RSL March 1987.

 Digitally remastered Live Line album with 10 bonus tracks also contains the four bonus tracks from the original release, for a total of 14 extra cuts and a total of 34 tracks.